jrdngr/pngme_book/src/chapter_4.md

 At the time of this writing, `clap` is integrating the derive macros from another fantastic crate called [structopt](https://github.com/TeXitoi/structopt).
 These macros make it trivial to map arguments to Rust types.
 You can check out version `3.0.0-beta.1` of `clap` to use these macros, or you can use `structopt`.

+I put my argument types in a module called `args`.
+There aren't any more unit tests so you can put yours wherever your want.

 When you're done, you should be able to run your program with commands similar to this:

 `pngme encode ./dice.png ruSt "This is a secret message!`